escobar2061/escobar2061/README.md

 - 📌 Check out my favorite repos I've worked on that I've pinned.
 Most of my repositories are currently coursework as I complete my Masters in Environmental Data Science at the University of California, Santa Barbara(UCSB).

-- 📚 You can see visuals and completed projects over on my [website](https://romero61.github.io/projects.html)
+- 📚 You can see visuals and completed projects over on my [website](https://romero61.github.io/projects.html) that I built using quarto.

 -  I'm passionate about the intersection of machine learning  💻, remote sensing 🛰, and environmental problems 🌏.